mlampros/fitbitViz/README.md

-**UPDATE 26-12-2022**: The registration of an Application of the *fitbit web API* has changed and it seems that users have to refresh the token every 8 hours.
-The following instructions were meant to be used with a registered application that wouldn’t require to refresh the token for 1 year.
+**UPDATE 26-12-2022**: The registration of an Application of the *fitbit web API* has changed and it seems that users have to refresh the token every **8 hours**.
+The following instructions were meant to be used with a registered application that wouldn’t require to refresh the token for **1 year**.

 <br>